PseudoRead

 Additional Variations found within query that are not present in reference do not invalid a positive match result so long as none of those Variations contradicts reference.
 These Variations can either

-2. Exist as "sequencing errors" within the interval of reference
+reference, or - Exist as "sequencing errors" within the interval of

 On the other hand, every Variation within the overlapping interval of reference and query that is present in reference must also be found in query.
 In other words, query must have all of reference (within the overlap), but reference does not need all of query.